-Will the Otago Central Rail Trail be part of the new
+Is the Otago Central Rail Trail part of the New Zealand

-You bet it will!
+You bet it is!
 The phenomenal success of the Otago Central Rail

-Trail and the growth it brought to Central Otago has been the
+Trail and the growth it brought to Central Otago has been one the

-inspiration for the National Cycleway concept and it will remain
+inspirations for the national cycleway concept and it will remain

 the benchmark trail for the Great Rides of New Zealand.